-Backyard waterfalls come in all shapes and sizes and make for emphatic focal points.
+Outdoor waterfalls come in all shapes and sizes and make for emphatic focal points.
 When mulling over your design options, the main consideration is how to achieve the necessary height for the waterfall.
 Often, a landscape designer exploits a slope on the property, or else (if the whole property is level ground) erects a berm (i.e., an artificial slope) to create such an area behind the pond.
-Either way, it means a lot of work!
+Either way, it means a lot of work.
 And it won't be cheap, either.
-When building such large backyard waterfalls, you must lay down a flexible liner on the ground between the top of the waterfall and the pond, to channel the water.
+When building such large outdoor waterfalls, you must lay down a flexible liner on the ground between the top of the waterfall and the pond, to channel the water.
 Boulders are then placed on the liner to hide it and hold it down.

-Unless you're building a backyard waterfall of large dimensions, such work and expense are unnecessary.
+Unless you're building an outdoor waterfall of large dimensions, such work and expense are unnecessary.
 Indeed, many homeowners who are landscaping in small spaces would prefer a smaller waterfall, as long as it brings the wonderfully soothing sound that results from water striking water.
 One alternative is to use pre-cast concrete forms that mimic stone for the cascading structure.
 They're compact and easy to install, as they're simply stacked up over the edge of the pond.
 But they cost money.
 If you have access to natural rocks, why not take advantage of a free resource?
-That's the route I take in this backyard waterfall project.
+That's the route I take in this outdoor waterfall project.

 - Submersible pump.

 - Tubing to run from pump to top of waterfall.